YosysHQ/yosys/docs/source/getting_started/typical_phases.rst

-Typical Phases of a Synthesis Flow
+Typical phases of a synthesis flow
 ----------------------------------

 ..
 TODO: copypaste